-2.2.2 RA Liability
+2.2.2 RA liability

-It is the RA's responsibility to authenticate the identity of subscribers requesting certificates, according to the practices described in this document, and to request revocation of a certificate if a subscriber's private key has been compromised or a subscriber's eligibility for a certificate has changed.
+It is the RA's responsibility to authenticate the identity of subscribers requesting certificates, according to the practices described in this document.
+It is the RA's responsibility to request revocation of a certificate if the RA is aware that private key has been compromised or a subscriber's eligibility for a certificate has changed circumstances for revocation are satisfied.